 Domestic applicants with a bachelor's degree from a regionally accredited college or university and a grade point average of 3.0 (on a 4.0 scale) or higher, or a graduate degree in any discipline, will be granted unconditional admission.
 If the grade point average is between 2.7 and 3.0, probationary admission will be given and enrollment limited to two courses for the first term.

-Appeals After Denial.
+Appeals after denial.
 If the grade point average is below 2.7, the applicant may appeal an admission denial by submitting a letter to the department chair with a detailed work history, three letters of recommendation (employers, faculty, etc.), an essay explaining career interests and objectives in the field of integrated marketing communications and writing samples.
 The applicant also may be asked to submit the results of the Graduate Record Exam (GRE).
 All material should be submitted to Graduate Admission, which will forward the materials and the student's transcript to the department's faculty for review.
 The faculty will review all submitted documents, and, if the appeal is approved, the student will be admitted on probation.

-International Students.
+International students.
 International students for whom English is not the first language must submit transcripts of college work, results of the Test of English as a Foreign Language (TOEFL) and the Test of Written English (TWE).
 The department recommends that international students also take the Roosevelt University English Language Program placement test before beginning graduate courses.
 Admission is based on a combination of these measures.
 In some cases, the faculty may require further evidence of English composition and/or mathematics skills.
 Students with deficiencies in these skills may be required to take designated undergraduate courses prior to admission.

 Graduate students must complete all courses required for their programs, including required undergraduate or English Language Program courses, with a grade point average of B (3.0) or higher.
 No grade below C- can be counted for graduate credit and no more than six semester hours of C grades may be counted in the total credits accepted for the master's degree.
 Although a grade of C is acceptable within the stated guidelines, this indicates work below the level expected of graduate students.

 Foundational courses.
 IMC 401, IMC 409, and IMC 446 are designated “foundational courses,” meaning that the program builds off what is learned in these courses.
-A student who receives a grade of C+ or lower in IMC 401 or 409 will be reviewed for dismissal from the program.
+A student who receives a grade of C+ or lower in IMC 401 or 409 will be dismissed from the program.
 A student who receives a grade of C+ or lower in IMC 446 will be required to repeat the course in the next term or the next time it is offered before being allowed to continue in the program.
 A graduate course can only be repeated once; no more than two courses can be repeated in graduate studies.

 A student who is admitted on probation and falls into probation again in a future term is subject to dismissal from the program.